Mary Tyler Moore: The Mary Tyler Moore Show (1970–1977)

 In 1970, after performing in the one-hour musical special Dick Van Dyke and the Other Woman, Moore and husband Grant Tinker successfully pitched a sitcom that centered on Moore to CBS.
 The Mary Tyler Moore Show was a half-hour newsroom sitcom featuring Ed Asner as her gruff boss Lou Grant.
-The Mary Tyler Moore Show bridged aspects of the Women's Movement with mainstream culture by portraying an amiable, independent woman whose life focused on her professional career rather than marriage and family.
+The Mary Tyler Moore Show bridged aspects of the Women's Movement with mainstream culture by portraying an independent woman whose life focused on her professional career rather than marriage and family.

 The show marked the first big hit for film and television producer James L. Brooks, who would also do more work for Moore and Tinker's production company.
 Moore's show proved so popular that three regular characters, Valerie Harper as Rhoda Morgenstern, Cloris Leachman as Phyllis Lindstrom, and Ed Asner as Lou Grant spun off into their own three separate series playing the same characters, albeit with Lou Grant being an hour-long drama instead of a half-hour sitcom.

 The premise of the single working woman's life, alternating during the program between work and home, became a television staple.

 After six years of ratings in the top 20, the show slipped to number 39 in season seven.
-Producers asked that the series be canceled because of falling ratings, afraid that the show's legacy might be damaged if it were renewed for another season.
+Producers decided that the show should end, afraid that the show's legacy might be damaged if it were renewed for another season.
 Despite the decline in ratings, the 1977 season won its third straight Emmy Award for Outstanding Comedy.
-In seven seasons, the program won 29 Emmys and Moore won three awards for Best Lead Actress in a sitcom.
+Over seven seasons, the program won 29 Emmys and Moore won three awards for Best Lead Actress in a Comedy.
 The record was unbroken until 2002, when the NBC sitcom Frasier won its 30th Emmy.

 Later projects

-In season six of The Mary Tyler Moore Show, Moore appeared in a musical/variety special for CBS titled Mary's Incredible Dream, which featured Ben Vereen.
+On January 22, 1976, while season six of The Mary Tyler Moore Show was in progress, Moore appeared in Mary's Incredible Dream, an experimental musical/variety special for CBS, and which also featured Ben Vereen.
+She described it as "a totally different concept from anything ever attempted on television...
+We go from song to dance to song and back again, telling a story of the eternal cycle of man.
+If viewers don't want to follow the story, they can just enjoy the music and dancing."
 In 1978, she starred in a second CBS special, How to Survive the '70s and Maybe Even Bump Into Happiness, where she received significant support from a strong lineup of guest stars: Bill Bixby, John Ritter, Harvey Korman and Dick Van Dyke.
 In the 1978–79 season, Moore also starred in two unsuccessful CBS variety series.
 The first, Mary, featured David Letterman, Michael Keaton, Swoosie Kurtz and Dick Shawn in the supporting cast.
 After CBS canceled that series, it brought Moore back in March 1979 in a new, retooled show, The Mary Tyler Moore Hour.
 Described as a "sit-var" (part situation comedy/part variety series), it had Moore portraying a TV star putting on a variety show.
 The program lasted just 11 episodes.